anezkamll/anezkamll.github.io/content/my_work.md

 [TechSummit 2017, including 3 public workshops](https://www.solarwindsmeetup.com/event/innovation-uncaged-workshops/)

 ## Projects

+### IT Trendy
+I help to connect various Czech technical communities and put their efforts together to create technical content for community-driven web portal [IT Trendy](https://ittrendy.cz/).

 ### We Teach Online
 The We Teach Online ([Učíme online](https://www.ucimeonline.cz/o-nas/)) project was created in the spring of 2020 as a community activity of the non-profit organization Česko.Digital in cooperation with the GUG.cz community, GEG ČR, Microsoft Student Training Center, Microsoft Innovative Educator Experts, Google ČR, Microsoft ČR and American Academy. \